The Crossroads of Basel

 18 August 2020

 The Celtic tribe of the Rauraci lived in the region when the Romans arrived in the first century BC.
-The Roman period was followed by the Burgundian Kingdom (434-534),then the Alemans, the Carolingian Empire, the Holy Roman Empire and, finally, accession to the Swiss Confederation in 1501
+The Roman period was followed by the Burgundian Kingdom (434-534), then the Alemans, the Carolingian Empire, the Holy Roman Empire and, finally, accession to the Swiss Confederation in 1501

 The diocese of Basel was the (linguistic) frontier between two archbishoprics: Besançon in France, to which belonged the territory of Grossbasel, and Mainz (Mayence) in Germany, which included the diocese of Constance and Kleinbasel, on the right bank of the Rhine.

-Basel hosted the Council (1431-1449), which followed after the Council of Constance (1411-1418).
-Basel became an agent of humanism, the publishing- and printing industry, ideas, and culture after the foundation of the university in 1460.
+Basel hosted the Council (1431-1449), following the Council of Constance (1411-1418).
+After the university’s foundation in 1460, Basel became an agent of humanism, the publishing and printing industry, ideas, and culture.

 The industrial, trading and humanist city hosted Erasmus (1456-1536), buried in the protestant Münster.
 The city also underwent the fury and rage of the reformers (Basilea reformata, 1529).

-Famous artists — such as Holbein the Younger (1497-1543), scholars (Jacob Burckhardt 1818-1897), or politicians, e.g. the French socialist Jean Jàures (1859-1914) in 1912 — had their finest hour in this city.
+Famous artists—such as Holbein the Younger (1497-1543), scholars (Jacob Burckhardt, 1818-1897), or politicians, such as the French socialist Jean Jàures (1859-1914) in 1912—had their finest hours in this city.

 The dynamic of economic and social change in Western Europe during the nineteenth century and the outbreak of World War I marks the dissolution of a primarily agricultural and rigidly hierarchical social order that had survived for many centuries.